ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Client Clock Exposure

-Including a `Date` field in requests reveals some information about the client clock.
-This might be used to fingerprint clients {{UWT}} or to identify clients that are vulnerable to attacks that depend on incorrect clocks.
+Including a `Date` field in requests reveals some information about the Client clock.
+This might be used to fingerprint Clients {{UWT}} or to identify Clients that are vulnerable to attacks that depend on incorrect clocks.

 Clients can randomize the value that they provide for `Date` to obscure the true